April 1, 2022

 Cookies set by the website owner (in this case, DGSHAPE Corporation) are called “first-party cookies”.
 Cookies set by parties other than the website owner are called “third-party cookies”.
 Third-party cookies enable third-party features or functionality to be provided on or through the website (e.g. like advertising, interactive content and analytics).
 The parties that set these third-party cookies can recognise your computer both when it visits the website in question and also when it visits certain other websites.

 We use first-party and third-party cookies for several reasons.
-Some cookies are required for technical reasons in order for our Website to operate, and we refer to these as “essential” or “strictly necessary” cookies.
-Other cookies also enable us to track and target the interests of our users to enhance the experience on our Website.
-Third parties serve cookies through our Website for advertising and analytics.
+Some cookies are required for technical reasons in order for our Websites to operate, and we refer to these as “essential” or “strictly necessary” cookies.
+Other cookies also enable us to track and target the interests of our users to enhance the experience on our Websites.
+Third parties serve cookies through our Websites for advertising and analytics.
 This is described in more detail below.

-The specific types of first-party and third-party cookies served through our Website and the purposes they perform are described in the table below:
+The specific types of first-party and third-party cookies served through our Websites and the purposes they perform are described in the table below:

 |Types of cookie||Who serves these cookies||How to refuse|